 In February 2009, the United States Department of Justice (DOJ) and Securities and Exchange Commission (SEC) FCPA investigations were resolved.
 The total of fines and disgorgement was \$579 million, of which KBR consented to pay \$20 million.
-As of June 30, 2010, we had paid \$511 million, consisting of \$334 million as a result of the DOJ settlement and the indemnity we provided to KBR upon separation and \$177 million as a result of the SEC settlement.
-Our KBR indemnities and guarantees are primarily included in "Department of Justice (DOJ) settlement and indemnity" and "Other liabilities" on the condensed consolidated balance sheets and totaled \$120 million at June 30, 2010 and \$214 million at December 31, 2009.
-Excluding the remaining amount necessary to resolve the DOJ i nvestigation and under the indemnity we provided to KBR, our estimation of the remaining obligation for other indemnities and guarantees provided to KBR upon separation was \$72 million at June 30, 2010.
-See Note 6 for further discussion of the FCPA and Barracuda-Caratinga matters.
+As of September 30, 2010, we have paid the full amounts due, consisting of \$382 million as a result of the DOJ settlement and the indemnity we provided to KBR upon separation and \$177 million as a result of the SEC settlement.
+A tax benefit of \$62 million related to the SEC settlement was recorded in discontinued operations during the third quarter of 2010.
+Amounts accrued relating to our remaining KBR indemnities and guarantees are primarily included in "Other liabilities" on the condensed consolidated balance sheets and totaled \$72 million at S eptember 30, 2010.
+See Note 6 for further discussion of the TSKJ and Barracuda-Caratinga matters.